thomrs7/ImgHashCommand/README.md

 ## Troubleshoting
 Logs are written to the search's search.log, accesable via. the job inspector.

-To enalbe logging to $SPLUNK_HOME/etc/apps/ImgHashCommand/imghash.log update [logger_ImgHashCommand] handlers to 'file'
+To enalbe logging to `$SPLUNK_HOME/etc/apps/ImgHashCommand/imghash.log` update [logger_ImgHashCommand] handlers to 'file'

-Currently all messages are logged in a produciton system I'd change the log level to 'WARNING'
+Currently all messages are logged in a produciton system I'd change the log level to 'WARNING'.

+                                   ---